By Crystal / Last Updated March 10, 2023

 In this article, I introduced you what is a backup device in SQL Server, and 2 common ways to create and delete it, analyzed 2 possible causes to the common error 5 you may encounter.
 Hope it could help you.

 SQL Server database backup has always been a huge topic.
 To meet different requirements, you may need to learn a variety of complex methods and tools.
-And when you want simplify the procedure, you may need to learn even more knowledges.
+And when you want to simplify the procedure, you may need to learn even more knowledge.

-So, if you don’t have enough time for learning, AOMEI Centralized Database Backupper may be a better option.
-By allowing you to centrally control all laptops, workstations, and servers within LAN, it is most suitable application for performing remote SQL databases backup and restore.
+So, if you don’t have enough time for learning, AOMEI Cyber Backup may be a better option by allowing you to centrally control SQL databases backup and restore.
 For enterprises, this can ensure both the security of your data and the efficiency of your work.